thud/Dashboard-App/README.md

-# AllianzGI-Dashboard
+# Dashboard-App
 ![](.git_example/scroll.gif)

-AllianzGI-Dashboard is a local web-app written in NodeJS and the Blazor .NET Framework.
+Dashboard-App is a local web-app written in NodeJS and the Blazor .NET Framework.
 It consists of 2 sub-projects:
 1. **SqlApi** - Middleware written in Node that interfaces with the database.
 2. **Dashboard** - Data visualisaton dashboard for graphing data.
 Interfaces with SqlApi via a RESTful API.